jeromecoupe/sassgrids/readme.md

 ## Harry Roberts

 If you need a solid SASS framework, check out [inuit.css](http://inuitcss.com/) and [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
-These were a huge inspiration for this and I share a lot of Harry's views on proportional grids and namespaced classes.
+These were a huge inspiration for this and I share a lot of [Harry's views on proportional grids and namespaced classes](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/).

 However, there were two things that didn't quite suit my workflow:

-- use nested elements to apply backgrounds to grid modules
+- you have to use nested elements to apply backgrounds to grid modules
 - the grid layout (gutters = number columns - 1) was not inuitive to me, I prefer to have even padding on each side of my modules.

 ## Chris Coyier